 We want to bring the joy of sensory rooms into as many special needs households as possible.

-Exclusive Discount for Our Readers
+Limited Time Sale for Our Readers

 Bubble tubes are a staple for anyone looking to build a sensory room.
 Featuring a tall column of water, a powerful bubble motor, color changing LEDs, and fake "swimming" fish, bubble tubes produce the amazing effect of both calming emotions and stimulating the senses --- making them one of the best bang-for-your-buck items you can buy!